Kyūyō: Preserved copies

 There are several copies kept at the University of the Ryukyus (two copies from the Iha Fuyū Fund, including one called the “book of Miyazato” and one from the Miyara Dunchi Fund) and in Okinawa Prefectural Library (from the Higashionna Kanjun Fund, named the “book of Goeku”).

-The integrality of the conserved text of the main volumes of the Cuujoo has been published by the Yumani Editions in two volumes in 2023 and 2024.
+The integrality of the conserved text of the main volumes of the Kyūyō has been published by the Yumani Editions in two volumes in 2023 and 2024.

 The integrality of the text of the external volumes (Irōsetsuden) has been published by the Bensei Editions in 2024.